jlei2821/embraceyourduality/content/blog/book_crush.md

 type: "post"
 ---

 As I began working from home in sweats and maintaining most of my daily activities within walkable distances, I’ve suddenly found myself with an influx of free time that I turned my attention to a tall stack of long ago purchased, unopened books on my shelf.
 Turns out that I was keen enough to pick out a varied list of fun and inspirational books but never ended up reading them, for problems with motivation and procrastination that may be.
-Reading has proved to be a wonderful way to steer through this difficult time as most of us are stuck at home, feeling powerless in the face of a depressing news cycle.
+Reading has proven to be a wonderful way to steer through this difficult time as most of us are stuck at home, feeling powerless in the face of a depressing news cycle.
 Here, I am writing this post to share some insightful ideas and notes that I have picked up from my quarantine reading times.

 ---